Address7 Jubilee Rd

 Exterior Finish:Masonry exterior with gray slate roof

 Rising above a stand of enchanting Jacaranda trees on Parktown Ridge, the six white-tipped spires of the Johannesburg South Africa Temple capture the attention of travelers on the M1 highway north of Johannesburg's city center.
 Located on Jubilee Road, the temple shares its grounds with area offices including family history, employment, and distribution services.
-Visitors are welcome to learn more about the temple at the public visitors' center.
+A gated underground parking facility offers security to patrons of the temple.

 The Johannesburg South Africa Temple was the first temple built in Africa (and in South Africa).